elBukkit/MagicPlugin/Magic/ROADMAP.md

  - First draft of RPG-style configs with a variety of classes to choose from
  - Players may choose one class, and then add more classes as they max out (up to some limit)
+ - Ability to progress through elements in bending configs, and become the avatar